MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-overview.md

 ## Next steps

 > [!div class="nextstepaction"]
-> Learn how to obtain BitLocker recovery information for Microsoft Entra joined, Microsoft Entra hybrid joined, and Active Directory joined devices, and how to restore access to a locked drive.
+> Learn how to obtain BitLocker recovery information for Microsoft Entra joined, Microsoft Entra hybrid joined, and Active Directory joined devices, and how to restore access to a locked drive:
 >
 > [BitLocker recovery process >](recovery-process.md)